Status: June 2026 – All cited studies are peer-reviewed and publicly available on PubMed.

 Fluorosis is the visible sign of a disturbance in enamel formation (amelogenesis):

-Hydroxylapatite: The natural building block of the tooth
+Hydroxyapatite: The natural building block of teeth

-• It is biocompatible and safe – swallowing it poses no health risks whatsoever, as it is a body-identical substance.
+- It is biocompatible and safe - swallowing it poses no health risks whatsoever, as it is a body-identical substance.

 Why the debate is important

-Advocates of fluoride argue that the substance has been used for decades and its effectiveness has been demonstrated in numerous studies.
+Advocates of fluoride argue that the substance has been used for decades and its efficacy has been demonstrated in numerous studies.
 This is correct – however, this paradigm is based on a time when no equivalent alternative existed.

 Conclusion: Time for a rethink